compsy/github-class/content.md

   ![Git flow][git-flow-image]
 ]

-- (cloud hosted) remote location containing your code.
+- (Cloud hosted) remote location containing your code
-- GitHub is a provider of hosted git repositories.
+- GitHub is a provider of hosted git repositories
+- Repository can be either _private_ (just for you) or _public_ (for everyone)

+???

 ---